requirejs/element/README.md

 ## TODO

+May be a bug for Firefox, seems to create some half-formed custom element where the "this" does not have the full set of prototype properties yet for the up-front body.innerHTML scanning and loading/wiring of a component in template.js?
+Manifests as a "this._element is undefined" error in basic test.

 * Show how two way data binding could be added via a selector mixin.
 * Show an example that consumes original childNodes.
 * shadowDom use?